aftabanjum4451/Coronavirus-Tweets-NLP--Multi-class-Text-Classification/README.md

 Among those RF and GBC perfume well on this data set.
 Then I optimized the **hyper-parameters** of RF by using Randomized Search CV.

 ## variant 2
-- [x] In the 2nd variant I used **Deep Learning model (Feed Forward Neural Network)** rather than ML Models.
+1.The deep learning model **Feed Forward Neural Network** is tested in the 2nd varint.

 From the graphical illustration of some data analysis techniques, we can see the data set also fall in data imbalance category.
 In-order to overcome this issue I used the class weights technique.
 At the end I designed the neural network architecture and trained the model and listed the classification report to see the performance of the model

 ## variant 3
 In the 3rd variant I did another experiment rather than combining the similar classes into single class that I was doing in the above variants.
 Instead, I used them as a separate class and trained the deep leering model and check the performance of the model.